-(i) A net metering facility's point of common coupling will not be on a transmission line.¶ - (j) If a net metering facility's proposed point of common coupling is on a spot or area network, the interconnection will meet the following additional requirements:¶ - (A) For a net metering facility that will be connected to a spot network circuit, the aggregate generation capacity connected to that spot network from the net metering facilities, and any generating facilities, will not exceed five percent of the spot network's maximum load;¶ - (B) For a net metering facility that utilizes inverter-based protective functions, which will be connected to an area network, the net metering facility, combined with any other generating facilities on the load side of network protective devices, will not exceed 10 percent of the minimum annual load on the network, or 500 kilowatts, whichever is less.
-For the purposes of this paragraph, the percent of minimum load for solar electric generation net metering facility will be calculated based on the minimum load occurring during an off-peak daylight period; - (C) For a net metering facility that will be connected to a spot or an area network that does not utilize inverterbased protective functions, or for an inverter-based net metering facility that does not meet the requirements of paragraphs (A) or (B) of this subsection, the net metering facility will utilize low forward power relays or other protection devices that ensure no export of power from the net metering facility, including inadvertent export (under fault conditions) that could adversely affect protective devices on the network.
-(I) (3) terconnection to determine whether the interconnection meets the applicable criteria.
+- (1) A public utility must apply the following Tier 2 interconnection review procedure for an application to interconnect a net metering facility that meets the following criteria: - (a) The facility has a capacity of two megawatts or less; and - (b) The facility does not qualify for Tier 1 interconnection review procedures. - (2) The public utility must approve an application for interconnection under the Tier 2 interconnection review if the net metering facility meets the eligibility requirements in section (1) of this rule and the facility meets the Tier 2 interconnection screening criteria set forth at OAR 860-082-0050(2)(a)-(1). - (3) The public utility must perform an initial review of the proposed interconnection to determine whether the interconnection meets the applicable criteria.
 During this initial review, the public utility may, at its own expense, conduct any studies or tests it deems necessary to evaluate the proposed interconnection.
-Within 15 business days after notifying a Level Tier 2 applicant that the application is complete, the public utility must perform an initial review of the proposed interconnection to determine whether the interconnection meets the applicable criteria.
-During this initial review, the public utility may, at its own expense, conduct any studies or tests it deems necessary to evaluate the proposed interconnection and provide notice to the applicant rovide the applicant written notice of one of the following determinations: (a) The net metering facility meets the applicable requirements and that interconnection will be approved following any required inspection of the facility and fully executed interconnection agreement.
-Within three business days after this notice, the public utility will provide the applicant with an executable interconnection agreement;

-- (b) The net metering facility failed to meet one or more of the applicable requirements, but the public utility determined that the net metering facility may nevertheless be interconnected consistent with safety, reliability, and power quality.
+Within 15 business days after notifying a Tier 2 applicant that the application is complete, the public utility must provide the applicant written notice of one of the following determinations: - (a) The net metering facility meets the applicable requirements and that interconnection will be approved following any required inspection of the facility and fully executed interconnection agreement.
+Within three business days after this notice, the public utility will provide the applicant with an executable interconnection agreement; - (b) The net metering facility failed to meet one or more of the applicable requirements, but the public utility determined that the net metering facility may nevertheless be interconnected consistent with safety, reliability, and power quality.
 In this case, the public utility will notify the applicant that the interconnection will be approved following any required inspection of the facility and fully executed interconnection agreement.
-Within five business days after this notice, the public utility will provide the applicant with an executable interconnection agreement; or ¶ - (c) The net metering facility failed to meet one or more of the applicable requirements, buand that additional review maywould not enable the public utility to determine that the net metering facility maycould be interconnected consistent with safety, reliability, and power quality.
-In such a case, the public utility will offer to perform additional review to determine whether minor modifications to the electric distribution system would enable the interconnection to be madenotify the applicant that the interconnection application failed the screening criteria, including a list of additional information, or modifications to the net metering facility, or both, which would be required in order to obtain an approval under Tier 2 interconnection procedures.¶
+Within five business days after this notice, the public utility will provide the applicant with an executable interconnection agreement; or - (c) The net metering facility failed to meet one or more of the applicable requirements, and that additional review would not enable the public utility to determine that the net metering facility could be interconnected consistent with safety, reliability, and power quality.
+In such a case, the public utility will notify the applicant that the interconnection application failed the screening criteria, including a list of additional information, or modifications to the net metering facility, or both, which would be required in order to obtain an approval under Tier 2 interconnection procedures. - (4) Process after screen failure.
+If the public utility cannot determine that the customer-generator may nevertheless be interconnected consistent with safety and reliability standards, at the time the public utility notifies the applicant of the Tier 2 review results the public utility shall provide the applicant with:

-(4) Process after screen failure.
-If the public utility cannot determine that the customer-generator may nevertheless be interconnected consistent with safety; and reliability stand power quality.
-Tards, at the time the public utility notifies the applicant of the Tier 2 review results the public utility wishall provide to the applicant a nonbinding, good faith estimate of the costs of such addition with:¶ - (a) The screen results including specific information on the reason(s) for failure in writing using a standard format approved by the Commission, and \P - (b) An executable Supplement al rReview, or such minor modifica Agreement. ¶ - (c) In additions, or both.
-Tthe public utility will undertake the additional review or modifications only after the applicant consents to pay for the review or modifications, or both; shall allow the applicant to select one of the following, at the applicant's option: - (A) Request an applicant options meeting; ¶ - (B) Undergo supplemental review in accordance with OAR 860-082-0063; or ¶ - (dC) The net metering facility failed to meet one or more of Continue evaluating the application under Tier 4. ¶
+- (a) The screen results including specific information on the reason(s) for failure in writing using a standard format approved by the Commission, and - (b) An executable Supplemental Review Agreement. - (c) In addition, the public utility shall allow the applicant to select one of the following, at the applicant's option: - (A) Request an applicant options meeting; - (B) Undergo supplemental review in accordance with OAR 860-082-0063; or - (C) Continue evaluating the application under Tier 4.